 1972 – LCA Tract Mission was launched.

-1981 – The LLL moved to its purpose-built property at 175 Archer Street, North Adelaide.
-Prior to this, the LLL had always shared office space with entities of the Church.
+1981 – LLL moved to its purpose-built property at 175 Archer Street, North Adelaide.
+Prior to this, LLL had always shared office space with entities of the Church.

 1995 – The Lutheran Laymen’s League was renamed the Lutheran Laypeople’s League.

-2002 – In April, the LLL launched an internet access option for all account holders called LLL@Home.
+2002 – In April, LLL launched an internet access option for all account holders called LLL@Home.

 2005 – LLL launches and begins to administer LCA Online Donations and Payments.